ferenckata/SQSeminarPaper/manuscript.md

 While the group members help each other with scientific suggestions, most often there is a single person responsible for the design and implementation of the code base.
 As official guidelines on coding practices are rarely definitive, but rather suggestive, the actual craft of software engineering is treated as secondary task and is often up to individual judgment.
 These guidelines may naturally emerge in larger groups, if software is used or even developed by multiple group members.
-It is not always obvious that to follow them requires a form of team organization not intrinsic to academic groups.
-To highlight the team aspect, it was reported previously that researchers tended to rank software engineering concepts higher if they worked in a team [@doi:10.1109/SECSE.2009.5069155].
+It was reported previously that researchers tended to rank software engineering concepts higher if they worked in a team [@doi:10.1109/SECSE.2009.5069155].
 High-profile code bases often feature larger development teams and their activities are marked with longer commit messaged indicating better communication and documentation of the software [@doi:10.1371/journal.pone.0205898].
+However, it is not always obvious that to follow the guidelines requires a form of team organization not intrinsic to academic groups.
 We hypothesize that a form of team structure organized around individual software products could improve the quality of our scientific code.
 Specifically, the development and maintenance of scientific software can be improved by taking into account good software practices.
 This can be implemented in research groups by creating a teamwork atmosphere where trainees and staff are directly or indirectly working on the same software.